 Common causes of earache

-The information below should not be used to self-diagnose your condition, but may give you an idea as to what might be causing your earache.
+The information below should not be used to self-diagnose your condition, but it may give you an idea as to what might be causing your earache.

-If the cause of earache is an ear infection, there may be watery or pus-like fluid coming out of the ear.
+If the cause of earache is an ear infection, there may be a watery or pus-like fluid coming out of the ear.

-Earache caused by damage to the ear
+Damage to the ear

 Earache can sometimes result from injury to the inside of the ear – for example, by scraping earwax from the ear canal using a cotton bud, or poking a cotton bud too far into your ear, which can puncture the eardrum.

-Your pharmacist will be able to recommend eardrops to soften the wax so that it falls out naturally.
+If you have a build-up of earwax in your ear, your pharmacist will be able to recommend eardrops to soften it so it falls out naturally.
 In some cases, your GP will need to remove the wax (once softened with eardrops) by flushing the ear with water.
 This is known as ear irrigation.

 Some types of tonsillitis will clear up after a few days without the need for antibiotics.
 But if you have quinsy, you will need to see your GP as soon as possible for treatment.
 You may have quinsy if your sore throat gets worse very quickly.

-A problem with your jaw bone
+A problem with your jaw

 A dental abscess

 A dental abscess is a collection of pus that can form in your teeth or gums as a result of a bacterial infection.
-It can cause earache, although the main symptom of a dental abscess is pain in your affected tooth, which can be intense and throbbing.
-Your dentist will need to remove the abscess and drain the pus.
+The main symptom is pain in your affected tooth, which can be intense and throbbing, although the pain can sometimes spread to your ear.

-Read more about wisdom tooth removal.
+Read more about treating dental abscesses.